Nicky Rackard Cup

-The Nicky Rackard Cup (Corn Niocláis Mhic Riocaird; often referred to as the Rackard Cup) is the fourth tier of the All-Ireland Senior Hurling Championship.
-Each year, the champion team in the Nicky Rackard Cup is promoted to the Christy Ring Cup, and the lowest finishing team is relegated to the Lory Meagher Cup.
+The Nicky Rackard Cup (Corn Niocláis Mhic Riocaird; often referred to as the Rackard Cup) is an annual hurling competition organised by the Gaelic Athletic Association.
+The cup forms the fourth-tier of Hurling for senior county teams (the All-Ireland Senior Hurling Championship is the first-tier trophy).
+It is contested by the six county teams ranked 24–29 in the All-Ireland Senior Hurling Championship.
+Each year, the champions of the Nicky Rackard Cup are promoted to the Christy Ring Cup, and the lowest finishing team is relegated to the Lory Meagher Cup.
+The winners of the championship receive the Nicky Rackard Cup, named after former Wexford hurler Nicky Rackard regarded as one of the greatest hurlers of all time.